backstage/backstage/docs/overview/adopting.md

   is available centrally.

-- **Build Minutes** making your tools and CI more accessible should account for an increase in automation, especially when teams there are less mature teams looking to improve how they build their Products at a click of a template.
+- **Build Minutes** making your tools and CI more accessible should account for an increase in automation, especially when there are less mature teams looking to improve how they build their Products at a click of a template.
   Check the trend of your GitHub Actions minutes at an Enterprise or Org level.